symfony/symfony-docs/session/database.rst

             Symfony\Component\HttpFoundation\Session\Storage\Handler\RedisSessionHandler:
                 arguments:
                     - '@Redis'
                     # you can optionally pass an array of options.
-The only option is 'prefix',
+The only options are 'prefix' and 'ttl',
-                    # which defines the prefix to use for the keys to avoid collision on the Redis server
+                    # which define the prefix to use for the keys to avoid collision on the Redis server
+                    # and the expiration time for any given entry (in seconds), defaults are 'sf_s' and null:
-                    # - { prefix: 'my_prefix' }
+                    # - { 'prefix' => 'my_prefix', 'ttl' => 600 }

     .. code-block:: xml